Saltyfunnel/hypr/README.md

 <img src="screenshots/screenshot_2025-12-11_21-41-22.png" alt="Custom Wallpaper Picker GUI" width="800"/>

-## 💡 Startup Notes (a.k.a.
+💡 Startup Notes (a.k.a.
 How to Ruin Your Day Early)

-In `hyprland.conf` there’s a line that runs `setwall.sh` on launch to generate a theme automatically.

-I commented it out because I value mental health.
-If you want chaos and color changes the moment you log in, just remove the `#`.
+On the very first launch after installation, you might see a small Hyprland error.
+This is normal!
+It just means the auto-theming script hasn't picked a wallpaper yet.

+The Fix (Quick & Permanent):

+    Press the keybind SUPER + w to launch the custom wallpaper chooser.

+    Select any wallpaper from the list.

+Choosing a wallpaper will run the theming script, resolve the initial error, and start your colorful, dynamic desktop.

 It’s your funeral now.